Hurricane Laura: Louisiana

 Hurricane Laura caused the largest power outage in Baton Rouge since Isaac in 2012.

 In Shreveport a tree fell on a house, injuring a person inside, while another tree fell on a vehicle.
-In Monroe, metal roofing was blown off of multiple buildings.
+In Monroe, metal roofing was blown off multiple buildings.
 Widespread flooding was reported in Natchitoches Parish, where I-49 had to be closed past SH 174 west of Powhatan due to a downed tree.
 The police station in Robeline had its roof ripped off to go with the numerous downing of large trees throughout the town.
 Near Bossier City, a large tree was blown down on the Centenary College of Louisiana campus while several homes were damaged by falling trees south-southwest of the city.
 In Greenwood, flash flooding led to high water over the shoulder roads of I-20 at exit 5 with drivers being advised to use US 80 as an alternative.

 A total of 30 fatalities occurred throughout the state, four of them arising from falling trees.
 They included a 14-year-old girl in Vernon Parish, a 68-year-old man in Acadia Parish, a 51-year-old man in Jackson Parish, and a 64-year-old man in Allen Parish.
 Carbon monoxide poisoning from generators being inside homes, which is strongly discouraged, led to the deaths of twelve people in Calcasieu Parish and two people in Allen Parish.
 Another man died of drowning while aboard a sinking boat during the storm.
 Finally, one person died in Calcasieu Parish in a house fire, four people died in Calcasieu Parish, Natchitoches Parish, and Rapides Parish during the cleanup process, and eight others died in Beauregard Parish, Grant Parish, Rapides Parish, and Vernon Parish due to heat-related illnesses following the loss of electricity.